Inside the Lighting Circuit

 In the mean time, get clued up on the old and the new wiring colours!

-If you’re interested in electrics, have you thought about doing an electrician course?
+If you’re interested in electrics, have you ever considered how to become an electrician?
 Please look at our courses to find out more about the UK’s leading practical training centre and what we offer!